IRTF-HRPC/drafts/draft-guidelines.md

 --- abstract

 This document sets guidelines for human rights considerations for developers working on network protocols and architectures, similar to the work done on the guidelines for privacy considerations {{RFC6973}}.
 This is an updated version of the guidelines for human rights considerations in {{RFC8280}}.

+This document is not an Internet Standards Track specification; it is published for informational purposes.

+This informational document has consensus for publication from the Internet Research Task Force (IRTF) Human Right Protocol Considerations Research Group.
+It has been reviewed, tried, and tested by both by the research group as well as by researchers and practitioners from outside the research group.
+The research group acknowledges that the understanding of the impact of internet protocols and architecture on society is a developing practice and is a body of research that is still in development.

 --- middle